Classifications and canonical forms of tensor product expressions in the presence of permutation symmetries: Introduction

 \section{Introduction}

-In its most broad sense, tensors are multi-dimensional arrays of numerical values.
-They are ubiquitous in quantum chemistry ranging from two-electron integrals to amplitudes of excited configurations in electronic structure models\cite{QCtrad}.
-For instance, a general $n$-tuple excitation from a reference $|\Phi_0\rangle$ can be expressed as $|\Psi_{\mathrm{n-tuple}}\rangle=\sum_{\{p_i\},\{h_i\}}t^{p_1p_2\cdots p_n}_{h_1h_2\cdots h_n}a^{p_1p_2\cdots p_n}_{h_1h_2\cdots h_n}|\Phi_0\rangle $, where $t^{p_1p_2\cdots p_n}_{h_1h_2\cdots h_n}$ is a $2n$-way tensor.
-One of the key challenges of quantum chemistry is to develop efficient algorithms to deal with the optimization of wavefunction parameters and evaluation of energy derivatives for molecular properties.
-Unfortunately, as the theory becomes more and more sophisticated, the manual manipulation of the resulted equations becomes difficult and automatic derivations need to be used.
-A key step in such automatic derivations is the collection of product terms that are identical by using permutation symmetries or relabelling dummy indices.
-In this paper, we examine some important questions about the permutation symmetry of tensor products.
+In the most broad sense, tensors are multi-dimensional arrays of numerical values.
+They are ubiquitous in the fields such as general relativity and quantum chemistry.
+Tensors encountered in these fields usually possess certain permutation symmetry.
+For instance, this happens to the two-electron integrals and amplitudes of excited configurations in electronic structure models\cite{QCtrad}.
+A general $n$-tuple excitation from a reference $|\Phi_0\rangle$ can be expressed as $|\Psi_{\text{n-tuple}}\rangle=\sum_{\{p_i\},\{h_i\}}t^{p_1p_2\cdots p_n}_{h_1h_2\cdots h_n}a^{p_1p_2\cdots p_n}_{h_1h_2\cdots h_n}|\Phi_0\rangle$, where $t^{p_1p_2\cdots p_n}_{h_1h_2\cdots h_n}$ is a $2n$-way tensor and both indices $p_1p_2\cdots p_n$ and $h_1h_2\cdots h_n$ are antisymmetric with respect to transpositions, respectively.
+Complicated equations involving tensor product expressions frequently appear in sophisticated theories such as the high-order coupled cluster theory.
+In such cases, manual manipulations of the resulted equations become difficult and automatic derivations need to be used.
+A key step in such automatic derivations is the collection of tensor product terms that are identical by using permutation symmetries of tensors or relabeling dummy indices.
+In this paper, we examine fundamental questions about the permutation symmetry of tensor products, which will help to solve this issue.
 Specifically, let a general tensor product be denoted by the form